lsaravia/MetawebsAssembly/MetawebsAssembly.md

 Motifs have the same representation patterns across networks against the random model.
 If food web structure is influenced by dynamical constraints, then we would expect real food webs to have a higher frequency of stability-enhancing motifs than assembled model webs.
 If we take into account the stability of three species motifs, the expected pattern is an over-representation tri-trophic chains, exploitative and apparent competition [@Borrelli2015a], and the omnivory motif could enhance or diminish stability [@Monteiro2016].
 As food webs are more than the sum of its three species modules [@Cohen2009a], if the persistence of the whole food web is considered, tri-trophic and omnivory should be over-represented, exploitative and apparent competition under-represented [@Stouffer2010].
 Instead, our empirical food webs had an under-representation of tri-trophic chains while the other motifs were over-represented.
 More importantly, the motif structure observed in the metaweb is not maintained in local food webs: apparent competition is over-represented in Potter Cove, which would enhance stability and diminish persistence, and both omnivory and tri-trophic chains are under-represented in Weddell Sea this combination would have opposite effects on both stability and persistence.
 Thus, the assembly process is not random, there are differences in the frequencies of motifs as the scale change, but the selection of motifs due to its dynamical stability does not seem to be the main driver.
 This implies that other processes that influence the presence or absence of species like habitat filtering or dispersal limitation would be acting and probably modifying motif frequencies in empirical food webs.

 As expected, all the networks have a short mean trophic level [@Williams2002;@Borrelli2014] compared with the random model.
 Different hypotheses have been posed to explain this pattern: the low efficiency of energy transfer between trophic levels, predator size, predator behaviour, and consumer diversity [@Young2013].
-These have contradictory support, reviewed by @Ward2017.
 Recently, it has been proposed that maximum trophic level could be related to productivity and ecosystem size depending on the context but related to energy fluxes that promote omnivory [@Ward2017].
-A different mechanism based on dynamic stability of the whole web was proposed: food webs with shorter trophic levels (between 2 and 4) that have more omnivore chains are more likely to be stable, which increase the probability of being observed in nature [@Borrelli2014].
 We found that mean trophic level of the local food webs was not different from the assembly model, and omnivory was under-represented.
 This combination suggests that the trophic level could also be a spandrel of assembly, inherited from the metaweb structure.

 Topological roles are valuable to detect the existence of functional roles of species, like super-generalists (or hub connectors).
 These roles may change as the scale changes.
 A simple explanation is that modules also change.
 It was demonstrated in Arctic and Caribbean marine food webs that modules are usually associated with habitats [@Kortsch2015; @Rezende2009].
 For example, the Antarctic cod (*Notothenia coriiceps*) is a super-generalist for Potter Cove and a module hub---a species with most of their links within its module---for the metaweb.
 This means that the same species can have different influences on the food web depending on the type or extension of the habitat considered.
 Although the networks based on metaweb assembly model showed no change in the frequency of topological roles, we found a change in topological roles with the scale.
 That means that as in smaller areas there will be different proportions and different kinds of habitats, and probably as a product of habitat filtering, there should be a change in the frequency of species that represent a particular topological role.

 The spatial scales involved in our study do not represent a continuity; the metaweb and the Weddell sea web have a 10 to 1 ratio but the local web is 10^6^ smaller, besides that most of the global network properties and the motif structure showed no changes relative to the null model.
-We did not find evidence that the structure of the food web was influenced by dynamical constraints.
+We did not find evidence that the structure of the food web was strongly influenced by dynamical constraints.
 Instead, we hypothesise that other local processes, that limit which species from the metaweb can colonise the local web, are influencing the assembly process.
 Although our results are limited to Antarctic marine food webs, our findings suggest that future studies about food webs should give more attention to evolutionary and assembly processes, and less emphasis to local dynamics.
 This kind of analysis needs to be expanded to different regions and other kinds of habitats (e.g. terrestrial, freshwater, etc. ) to confirm if this is a general pattern or not.

+## Acknowledgements

+We are grateful to the National University of General Sarmiento for financial support.
+LAS would like to thank Susanne Kortsch that shared with us her source code for topological analysis and the corresponding figures.
+This work was partially supported by a grant from CONICET (PIO 144-20140100035-CO).

 ## References